aneeshdurg/AirBrush/README.md

 	-m(duration) sets the click duration to (duration).
 Default is 3s.

 	-m Prompts for click duration.
 Default is 3s.

+	-b(Click error bound) sets the maximum distance the mouse can move while waiting for a click to (click error bound).
+Default is 10.

+	-b prompts for click error bound.
+Default is 10.

 Holding the brush relatively still for 3 or more seconds sends a mouse left button click.